AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/g5j3f2.png" width="500" class="m-auto"></p>

+Main request parameters:

+- `model`: The model for generating the video, default is `v3.5`.
+- `action`: The action for generating the video, default is `generate`, optional `extend`.
+- `prompt`: The prompt for generating the video (required).
+- `style`: Optional video style.
+- `motion`: Motion mode, default is normal.
+- `quality`: Video clarity, default is `540p`.
+- `duration`: Video duration, 5 or 8 seconds, default is 5.
+- `image_url`: Reference image for the first frame, optional.
+- `aspect_ratio`: Aspect ratio, default is `16:9`.
+- `seed`: Optional, fixed random seed.
+- `template_id`: Optional, specify template effects.
+- `callback_url`: URL for callback results.

-You can click the "Try" button to directly test the API, and after waiting for 1-2 minutes, the result is as follows:
+You can click the "Try" button to directly test the API, wait for 1-2 minutes, and the result is as follows:

 ```json
 {